zfxlabs/zfx-subzero/scripts/README.md

 zfx-subzero $ ./scripts/testnode.sh 2
 ```

 By default, TLS connections are used.
-In order to set up a testnet with plain TCP connectivity, the `USE_TCP` environment varialble should be set
+In order to set up a testnet with plain TCP connectivity, the `USE_TCP` environment varialble should be set:

 ```sh
 zfx-subzero $ USE_TCP=1 ./scripts/testnode.sh 0